hindrikson/disaggregator-updated/docs/temporal.md

                       |---|----------|----------|----------|-----|----------|-----|-----|----------|----------|----------|-----|
                       | 5 | 0.031746 | 0.015873 | 0.015873 | 0.0 | 0.888889 | 0.0 | 0.0 | 0.004941 | 0.031746 | 0.010932 | 0.0 |
             - The *disagg_applications_default()* takes the df of dissaggregation factors and the consumption data and perfroms the disaggregation by multiplying the consumption with the dissaggregation factors.
             - Returns a dataframe with the consumption disaggregated by application.
+This disaggregation is primarily needed for CTS, where efficiency rates vary by application (e.g., lighting vs. heating).
+For industry sectors (5-33), a single efficiency rate is applied per sector to all its applications.
         - apply_efficiency_factor()
             - Returns the consumption with efficiency factors applied.
             * load_efficiency_rate()